Squalane Vs. Squalene: Differences And Skin Benefits

 2. For Makeup Removal

-You may find squalane in cleansing oils and balms and use them to remove makeup and dirt from your face without stripping the natural oils.
+You may find squalane in cleansing oils and balms.
+They are best used for oil cleansing before a cleanser.
+They will help remove makeup and dirt from your face without stripping the natural oils.

 3. Add A Few Drops To Your Moisturizer